crypt0rr/kb/content/tools/framework/impacket/smbexec-py/index.md

 options:
-  -h, --help            show this help message and exit -share SHARE          share where the output will be grabbed from (default C$) -mode {SHARE,SERVER}  mode to use (default SHARE, SERVER needs root!)
+  -h, --help            show this help message and exit -share SHARE          share where the output will be grabbed from (default C$) -mode {SERVER,SHARE}  mode to use (default SHARE, SERVER needs root!)
   -ts                   adds timestamp to every logging output -debug                Turn DEBUG output ON
   -codec CODEC          Sets encoding used (codec) from the target's output (default "utf-8").
-If errors are detected, run chcp.com at the target, map the result with
+If errors are detected, run chcp.com at the target, map the result with https://docs.python.org/3/library/codecs.html#standard-encodings
-                        https://docs.python.org/3/library/codecs.html#standard-encodings and then execute smbexec.py again with -codec and the corresponding codec
+                        and then execute smbexec.py again with -codec and the corresponding codec -shell-type {cmd,powershell}
-  -shell-type {cmd,powershell}
                         choose a command processor for the semi-interactive shell